jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 date: 2017-11-03 11:00:00
 ---

 This article covers the technical paper by Sara Sabour, Nicholas Frosst and Geoffrey Hinton on [Dynamic Routing between Capsules](https://arxiv.org/pdf/1710.09829.pdf).
-In this article, we will describe the basic concept first and later apply it with the Capsule network _CapsNet_ to detect digits in MNist.
-In the last third of the article, we go through a detail implementation based on Keras.
+In this article, we will describe the basic Capsule concept and apply it with the Capsule network _CapsNet_ to detect digits in MNist.
+In the last third of the article, we go through a detail implementation.
 The source code implementation is originated from [XifengGuo](https://github.com/XifengGuo/CapsNet-Keras) using Keras with Tensorflow.

 ### CNN challenges